CassieMcPeek/ECE281_CE3/README.md

 The mealy testbench waveform is correst because the elevator will move to each floor and wait there for 3 clock periods.
 The "next floor" output matches the next floor that is indicated by the floor output.
 The elevator then goes back down to the first floor and remains there.
 I chose to have the elevators stop at each floor for 3 clock cycles instead of 2.

+Documentation: I referred to my class notes for the syntax of both processes as well as cases.
+I had a little trouble with the syntax for the if and elsif statements,I was putting elseif instead of elsif, but soon resolved those.